quark-engine/quark-engine/docs/source/quark_script.rst

 ``Receiver`` components defined in the Android application.
 Then, we exclude any receivers that are not exported.

-In the second step, our goal is to verify the ``intentAction`` is properly validated in each receiver which is identified in the previous step.
+In the second step, our goal is to verify the intent action is properly validated in each receiver which is identified in the previous step.
 To do this, we use the ``checkMethodCalls(samplePath, targetMethod, checkMethods)`` function.

-Finally, if any receiver’s ``onReceive`` method exhibits improper verification on ``intentAction``, it could indicate a potential CWE-925 vulnerability.
+Finally, if any receiver’s ``onReceive`` method exhibits improper verification on the intent action, it could indicate a potential CWE-925 vulnerability.

 Quark Script CWE-925.py